jczarnowski/academic-kickstart/content/home/featured.md

 # Recent Publications widget.
 # This widget displays recent publications from `content/publication/`.
-widget = "publications"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "publications"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Publications"
+title = "Research Highlights"
-subtitle = ""
+subtitle = "Full list of publications available on [Google Scholar](https://scholar.google.com/citations?user=t-eq4skAAAAJ)"

 # Order that this section will appear in.
-weight = 30
+weight = 20

 # Number of publications to list.
 count = 10